- Print this page

 If you would like further information or have specific questions you will need to check with the particular provider in your area.

 There may be one or more housing providers offering housing in most towns and all cities and major centres in NSW.
-A list of participating community housing providers is included in this information sheet or you can contact your local Housing NSW office for further information.
+A list of participating community housing providers is included in this information sheet or you can contact your local FACS Housing office for further information.

 There are some areas in NSW that will only have properties that are managed by community housing providers and there may be some areas where there is only public housing available.